liyxi/liyxi.github.io/about.md

 #### The University of Sydney, Australia

-- Jun 2018 - Now
+- Sep.
+2019 - Now
-- Master of Information Technology and Master of Information Technology Management
+- Master of Philosophy (Engineering and IT)
-- Data Management and Analytics
+- Research Interests: Deep Learning; Computer Vision; Neural Architecture Search; Network Pruning.

 #### Capital Normal University, China

-- Sep 2014 - Jun 2018
+- Sep.
+2014 - Jun.
+2018
 - Bachelor's degree
 - Electronic and Information Engineering

-#### Georgetown University, U.S.A

-- Jul 2016 - Aug 2016
-- Summer Program
-- Business and Marketing

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)